radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/02-concepts.md

 Example: upper("abCD") returns "ABCD"

-For detailed steps based on the type of primary source you are configuring, please see the Namespace Configuration Guide.
+For detailed steps based on the type of primary source you are configuring, please see the [RadiantOne Namespace Configuration Guide](/documentation/namespace-configuration-guide/01-introduction).

 ## Interception Scripts